neldeles/mysite/content/posts/setting-up-a-hugo-blog.md

 ## Netlify deployment issue with Cactus Plus theme
 Netlify kept throwing out a `Error: Unable to find theme Directory: /themes/XXX` error.
-It has something to do with submodules and the .git . sub-directory.
+It has something to do with submodules and the `.git` sub-directory.
 More info can be read [here](https://discourse.gohugo.io/t/netlify-site-does-not-deploy/12001/17).
 The tldr; solution is to just manually install the theme via downloading the zip file, renaming extracted folder, and moving folder to `themes/` directory.

-The only con is that the theme is no longer updated automatically.
+The only con is that the theme no longer updates automatically.
 In this case it isn't as big a loss since Cactus Plus was last updated in 2018.